bgando/PixelPuzzle/README.md

 Playing with the Code
 ===========
-All the code you need to worry about is located inside the <script></script> tags in views/index.ejs
+All the code you need to worry about is located inside the script tags in views/index.ejs

 Here is what it looks like:
 ```